populationtwo/camden-theme-documentation/docs/guide/translation.md

 3. Click the __+ New language__ button on the __Overview__ tab.
 4. On the next screen select the desired language and keep the default location (`languages/loco/themes/camden-<locale>.po`).
  Click __Start translating__.
-5. On the editor screen you'll see all the strings the theme has defined in its template file.
+5. On the editor screen, you'll see all the strings the theme has defined in its template file.
 Untranslated strings are shown in bold blue.
 To start with they will all be untranslated.
-6. Select text string from the __Source Text__ list and then Add your translated text in the translation textarea below.
+6. Select text string from the __Source Text__ list and then Add your translated text in the translation text area below.
 7. Continue to translate as much as you like and when you're ready click the __Save__ icon in the editor toolbar.
 8. Congratulations, you've saved your first WordPress translation.